Eligarf/stealthy/README.md

 ![stealth-roll](https://user-images.githubusercontent.com/16523503/209989026-e0d2dad2-8dc1-459c-8824-a2332ce8a9cd.gif)

 ### **Rolling Perception checks applies the Spot condition**
-Rolling a Perception check will add a one turn/six second duration Spot condition to the actor which records the result of that perception check (the passive value for Perception is used if this condition isn't present on the actor).
-The duration isn't from RAW, but is an approximation I've chosen that seems to work well in my games.
+Rolling a Perception check will add a Spot condition to the actor which records the result of that perception check (the passive value for Perception is used if this condition isn't present on the actor).

-*The initial stored Perception value from the roll uses passive Perception as a floor.*

 A toggle named 'Active Spot' is available under token controls to suspend adding of the Spot condition as the GM sees fit.
 Toggling it off will also clear out all Spot effects.

+- dnd5e
+  - Stealthy's default Spot effect has a one turn/six second duration.
+This isn't from RAW, but is an approximation I've chosen that seems to work well in my games.
+  - The initial stored Perception value from the roll uses passive Perception as a floor.*

 ![perception](https://user-images.githubusercontent.com/16523503/209989470-aac2bdb4-fee4-44c0-a6b7-916e69353081.gif)
 ![control](https://user-images.githubusercontent.com/16523503/210176825-3fcb3183-81db-4f64-836a-81f29199b580.png)